MasonMcCoy/README-generator/README.md

   ## Contribution

-  Contribute!
+  as

   ## Tests

-  Test!
+  as

   ## Questions

-  Visit my GitHub for more information: [MasonMcCoy](https://github.com/MasonMcCoy/)
+  Visit my GitHub for more information: [as](https://github.com/as/)
-  Contact me at email with any additional questions.
+  Contact me at as with any additional questions.